Based on our research and reviews, here are the 7 best dash cams under $100:

 Campark Dash Cam 4K UHD DVR Driving Recorder Camera

-This option is our top pick because it comes with all the basic functions one may want in a dash cam.
-These functions include G-sensor protection, loop recording, HD resolution and a wide-angle view among many others.
+The best dash cam under 100 is the Campark Dashcam 4k UHD DRV.
+It’s our top pick because it comes with all the basic functions one may want in a dash cam.
+These functions include G-sensor protection, loop recording, HD video resolution and the best wide-angle view among many others.

 To add to our confidence and yours as well, there are hardly any negative reviews, and among the few that do exist, there are no severe complaints or issues.

-One of the best features of this budget dash cam and one I’m pretty sure ranks high on anyone’s list is the picture quality.
+One of the best features of this budget dash cam and one I’m pretty sure ranks high on anyone’s list is the video quality.
 We have seen some false advertising on some products, but this one has guaranteed 4K image resolution.
-Other than featuring everything you might need for perfect views such as night vision and a wide-angle lens, there is also the standard gravity sensor protection and parking mode.
+Other than featuring everything you might need for perfect views such as wide-angle lens, there is also the standard gravity sensor protection and park mode.

-What to Look for When Buying a Dash Cam under 100
+What to Look for When Buying a Good Dash Cam under 100

 You need a dash cam that can record night footage successfully since more accidents happen at the time of day with low lighting.
 This isn’t asking too much as almost all options on the market now come equipped with infrared or super night vision.

-This is more for convenience, but if you have a looping feature your dash cam will automatically replace all older unneeded footage with newer more relevant ones.
-You don’t want to have to check every time whether or not it’s recording or saving important footage.
+This is more for convenience, but if you have a looping feature your dash cam will automatically replace all older unneeded videos with newer more relevant ones.
+You don’t want to have to check every time whether or not it’s recording or saving important videos.

 WiFi and GPS